Kelly leads Charleston Southern against Georgia after 34-point game - WTOP News

 BOTTOM LINE: Charleston Southern plays Georgia after Taje’ Kelly scored 34 points in Charleston Southern’s 86-69 loss to the North Alabama Lions.

-The Bulldogs are 7-0 on their home court.
-Georgia is fourth in the SEC at limiting opponent scoring, giving up 63.4 points while holding opponents to 38.2% shooting.
+The Bulldogs are 7-0 in home games.
+Georgia has a 1-0 record in games decided by 3 points or fewer.

-The Buccaneers are 1-7 on the road.
-Charleston Southern ranks eighth in the Big South giving up 78.5 points while holding opponents to 48.4% shooting.
+The Buccaneers are 1-7 in road games.
+Charleston Southern is ninth in the Big South scoring 71.8 points per game and is shooting 43.8%.

-Georgia scores 83.1 points per game, 4.6 more points than the 78.5 Charleston Southern allows.
-Charleston Southern has shot at a 43.8% rate from the field this season, 5.6 percentage points above the 38.2% shooting opponents of Georgia have averaged.
+Georgia averages 7.8 made 3-pointers per game, 1.2 more made shots than the 6.6 per game Charleston Southern allows.
+Charleston Southern averages 8.4 more points per game (71.8) than Georgia allows (63.4).

-TOP PERFORMERS: Asa Newell is scoring 16.0 points per game and averaging 6.4 rebounds for the Bulldogs.
+TOP PERFORMERS: Asa Newell is scoring 16.0 points per game with 6.4 rebounds and 1.2 assists for the Bulldogs.

-Kelly is scoring 18.2 points per game and averaging 8.5 rebounds for the Buccaneers.
+RJ Johnson averages 2.3 made 3-pointers per game for the Buccaneers, scoring 12.8 points while shooting 43.5% from beyond the arc.

 LAST 10 GAMES: Bulldogs: 9-1, averaging 83.1 points, 36.7 rebounds, 16.8 assists, 8.4 steals and 6.6 blocks per game while shooting 50.4% from the field.
 Their opponents have averaged 61.9 points per game.